Core Concepts: Value Model

 Community value drivers (increasing positive externalities and reducing negative externalities) are of growing importance in many markets and should not be ignored.

-See also
+See also:

-Value Models in Ibbaka Valio
+Value Models at Ibbaka

-Ibbaka Valio provides a software platform for the development, management and use of value models.
-It also implements your packaging, pricing, bundling and discounting so that price and value are connected in quotes and proposals.
-Value models are transformed into value stories for use by marketing, sales and customer success.
+Ibbaka provides a software platform for the development, management, and use of value models.
+It also implements your packaging, pricing, bundling, and discounting so that price and value are connected in quotes and proposals.

 Previous